Oliver Wieland

 (Darmstadt-Germany), GANIL

-(Caen-France), RIBF-RIKEN
+(Caen-France), RIKEN

-(Măgurele-Romania) and Argonne National Lab.
-(Chicago-USA),
+(Tokyo-Japan) and Argonne National Lab.

-using stable and radioactive beams and targets.
+(Chicago-USA), using stable and radioactive beams and targets.

-Dipole Resonance (GDR) can be described macroscopically as a collective
+The Giant Dipole Resonance (GDR) can be described

-excited state consisting in an oscillation of neutrons against protons in
+macroscopically as a collective excited state consisting in an oscillation of

-movement can be described as a coherent superposition of particle-hole
+as a coherent superposition of particle-hole excitations.

-Experimentally the GDR has been studied both at zero temperature by photoabsorption measurements and at finite
+Experimentally the GDR has been studied both at zero temperature by photoabsorption measurements and at finite temperature in

-temperature in the decay of nuclei populated using heavy ion reactions.
+the decay of nuclei populated using heavy ion reactions.

 The properties of the GDR are directly related to the temperature, spin of the